SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Discussion

 As discussed in Section\,\ref{snid_analysis} SN\,2018bgv provides a relatively good match with SN\,2021lwz close to maximum light, but this is obtained at a lower redshift z$\sim 0.055$ than the redshift of SN\,2021lwz.
 This is mainly because SNID tries to adjust the archetypal W-shape feature attributed to \ion{O}{ii}, before and close to maximum light, observed in many Type I SLSNe.
 Indeed, and as discussed in Section\,\ref{spec_model}, for H-poor SLSNe the typical absorption spectral features expected to be observed before maximum light, between 4000 and 5000 \AA\, \citep[see][Figure 1]{ktr23}, in Type 15bn (e.g. \ion{Fe}{iii}) and in Type W (e.g. \ion{O}{ii}), are not detected in the pre-maximum spectra of SN\,2021lwz.
-Instead, \ion{C}{ii}, \ion{O}{i}, \ion{Na}{i}, \ion{Mg}{ii}, \ion{Si}{ii}, \ion{P}{iii}, \ion{Ca}{ii}, \ion{Ti}{ii} and \ion{Fe}{ii} are included to reproduce the shape of these spectra, and this despite the fact that from the estimates of the photosphere temperature $T_{\rm phot} \approx 20\,000$\,K and the photosphere velocities $10000 < \nu_{\rm phot} < 15000$ km$/$s before maximum light, one would expect features from a W-Type SLSN-I \citep[see][Figure 7]{ktr22}.
-We point out, however, that the conditions for these lines to appear are likely limited to a more stringent range of temperature $T_{\rm phot} \sim 14\,000 - 16\,000$\,K once spectral modeling effects, which are not included in the SYN++ modeling, are taken into account \citep[see][]{Saito2024}.
+Instead, \ion{C}{ii}, \ion{O}{i}, \ion{Na}{i}, \ion{Mg}{ii}, \ion{Si}{ii}, \ion{Ca}{ii}, \ion{Ti}{ii} and \ion{Fe}{ii} are included to reproduce the shape of these spectra, and this despite the fact that from the estimates of the photosphere temperature $T_{\rm phot} \approx 20\,000$\,K and the photosphere velocities $10000 < \nu_{\rm phot} < 15000$ km$/$s before maximum light, one would expect features from a W-Type SLSN-I \citep[see][Figure 7]{ktr22}.
+We point out, however, that the conditions for these lines to appear are likely limited to a more stringent range of temperature $T_{\rm phot} \sim 14\,000 - 16\,000$\,K once spectral modelling effects, which are not included in the SYN++ modelling, are taken into account \citep[see][]{Saito2024}.
+However, the study provided by \cite{aamer2025}, obtained on a sample larger than the one used by \cite{ktr23} suggests a continuum of spectral properties, hence that the differences of spectral profiles in type I SLSNe may not correspond to physically different type of events.
+In this larger sample \ion{Fe}{ii} lines appear to be an important spectral marker formed near the photosphere as it is also found for SN\,2021lw.